 Attending regular meetings and family and group therapy is an optimal way to emphasize recovery efforts.
 This may also be when women are encouraged to become peer contributors, assisting other women beginning their Primary Phase.

-Benefits of Residential Care Treatment
+What Are the Benefits of Residential Treatment?